premAI-io/state-of-open-source-ai/vector-stores.md

 [HNSW](https://www.pinecone.io/learn/series/faiss/hnsw)
 ```

-HNSW creates a layered graph with the top most layer containing the fewest point and the bottom most layer containing the most points.
-When an input query comes in, the top most layer is searched via [ANN](https://zilliz.com/glossary/anns).
+HNSW creates a layered graph with the top most layer containing the fewest point and the bottom most layer containing the most points. {cite}`understanding-vector-database-algorithms` When an input query comes in, the top most layer is searched via [ANN](https://zilliz.com/glossary/anns).
 The graph is traversed downward layer by layer.
 At each layer the ANN algorithm is run to find the closest point to the input query.
 Once the bottom most layer is hit, the nearest point to the input query is returned.

 Graph-based indexing is very efficient because it allows to search through a high dimensional space by narrowing down the location at each layer.
-However, re-indexing can be challenging because the entire graph may need to be recreated.
+However, re-indexing can be challenging because the entire graph may need to be recreated. {cite}`understanding-vector-database-algorithms`

 ### Inverted File Index(IVF)
 IVF narrows the search space by partitioning the dataset and creating a centroid(random point) for each partition.
 The centroids get updated via K-Means algorithm.
 Once the index is populated, the ANN algorithm finds the nearest centroid to the input query and only search through that partition.